aryanguptajsm/calculator/README.md

 # Calculator

-A simple web-based calculator application built with HTML, CSS, and JavaScript.
+A simple web-based calculator application built with HTML, CSS, and JavaScript

 ## Features